ed - A line-oriented text editor

 The manual is available in the info system of the GNU Operating System.
 Use info to access the top level info page.
 Use info ed to access the ed section directly.

-Released versions of GNU ed can be found in the subdirectory /gnu/ed/ on your favorite GNU mirror.
+The latest released version of GNU ed can be found at http://ftpmirror.gnu.org/ed/ or in the subdirectory /gnu/ed/ on your favorite GNU mirror.
 For other ways to obtain ed, please read How to get GNU Software.
-The latest released version will be the latest version available here at http://ftp.gnu.org/gnu/ed/.
+The latest released version will be the most recent version available at http://ftp.gnu.org/gnu/ed/.

-For general discussion of bugs in ed the mailing list bug-ed@gnu.org is the most appropriate forum.
+For general discussion of errors (bugs) in ed, the mailing list bug-ed@gnu.org is the most appropriate forum.
 Please send messages as plain text.
-Please do not send messages encoded as HTML nor encoded as base64 MIME nor included as multiple formats.
-Please include a descriptive subject line.
-If all of the subject are "bug in ed" it is impossible to differentiate them.
+Please do not send messages encoded as HTML nor encoded as base64 nor included as multiple formats.
+Please include a descriptive subject line with the word "ed" in it.

 An archive of the bug report mailing list is available at http://lists.gnu.org/mailman/listinfo/bug-ed.

-To contact the maintainers, either to report a bug or to contribute fixes or improvements, send mail to bug-ed@gnu.org.
+To contact the maintainer, either to report an error (bug) or to contribute fixes or improvements, send mail to bug-ed@gnu.org.
 Please send messages as plain text.
-If posting patches they should be in unified diff format against the latest alpha testing version.
-They should include a text description and the unified diff inline in the message and not attached to it.
+If posting patches they should be in unified diff format against the latest version.
+They should include a text description.

 Return to GNU's home page.